 ArcGISCredentialStore

-During application sign-out you should revoke all OAuth user tokens and then clear all credentials from the credential stores.
+During application sign-out you should revoke all tokens and clear all credentials from the credential stores.

 @override